Kaewin/phase1_project_group2/README.md

 A reciprocating engine is only one combustion engine hence they can only power small planes. (i.e 20 people)

 We decided to exclude the reciprocating engine and any makes with only 1 engine from our data to determine what to recommend for planes.

-There are also crashes with 6 and 8 engines… those are not common and its unusual for a commercial passenger plane to have more than 4 engines.
+There are also crashes with 6 and 8 engines.
+Those are not common and its unusual for a commercial passenger plane to have more than 4 engines.
 We also decided to exclude these engines.

 When further looking into the 16 Boeing 727 (3 Engines) crashes we can see that only 3 of those 16 crashes had injuries, none of them including fatal injuries.
 Number DCA09FA048: 11 Serious Injuries, 1 Minor Injury